Ivordir/Fable.YALPS/README.md

 ```

 ## Differences
-To fit better with F# code, the ability for sequences to be substitued with objects (serving as a key-value map) was dropped.
+To fit better with F# code, the ability for sequences to be substituted with objects (serving as a key-value map) was dropped.
 The underlying JS code still supports this, so dynamic casting will work:
 ```fsharp
 let constraints =
   {| wood = Constraint.lessEq 300.0